-A region of the Sun's corona that appears dark
+A coronal hole is a region of the Sun's corona that appears dark

 in pictures taken with a coronagraph or during